Bader123457/Python-Revision-/README.md

 Each file focuses on a **core Python topic** so you can learn step by step, at your own pace.

 ---

+---

+## 🎯 Who Is This For?
+- 🧑‍🎓 **Absolute beginners** who want a clean, example-rich way to learn Python
+- 💻 **Students** preparing for coding interviews or coursework
+- 🛠️ **Anyone** revisiting Python basics and best practices

+You don’t need prior coding experience — only curiosity!

+---